742M0515/742M0515/README.md

-i put the GIT in PRESTIDIGITATOR, bitch!
+i put the GIT in PRESTIDIGITATOR.

 🔥⛪🔥